Activists say five Venezuela protesters injured by gunshots

 Massive opposition protests in the past helped bring about a brief coup against Maduro's predecessor Hugo Chavez in 2002, but he returned after a 36-hour detention when the military swung behind him and supporters poured onto the streets.

-The current protests in Venezuela have been much smaller in the past, and have split the opposition, where many favour a more moderate approach.
+The current protests in Venezuela have been drawing only a few hundred people at a time, and have also split the opposition, where many favour a more moderate approach.

-"While there are plenty of reasons to protest, there does not seem to be an agenda for the current wave. #LaSalida (The Exit) is not a strategy, it's a hashtag!" complained the pro-opposition blog Caracas Chronicles.

-"The street protests, along with the public bickering they are engendering, are creating a false sense that our actions can undo the regime, while at the same time casting doubt on the opposition's unity."

-(Additional reporting by Javier Farias in Tachira; Writing by Andrew Cawthorne; Editing by Sophie Hares)
+(Reporting by Andrew Cawthorne in Caracas, Javier Farias in Tachira; Writing by Andrew Cawthorne; Editing by Diego Ore and Sophie Hares)